Iowa and Sac & Fox Mission State Historic Site: History

 A Presbyterianism mission was established (1837) roughly 2 mile from present day Highland, Kansas by Samuel M. Irvin and his wife before being joined by Reverend William Hamilton.
 Irvin was sent to the Highland area by the Presbyterian Board of Missions to establish an agricultural mission for the Iowa and Sac & Fox people, who were traditionally hunters.
 Irvin tried to teach the tribes to raise livestock and farm.
 Since he had little success, the missions board changed its tactics to teach younger children in an attempt to change the cultures.

-The original mission building was a one-story log structure but a permanent structure was authorized by the presbyterian board of foreign missions in 1844 with the building being completed by 1846.
-The finished building was three stories high and a Belfry (architecture) that combined made a total height of 52 feet.
+The original mission building was a one-story log structure but a permanent structure was authorized by the presbyterian board of foreign missions in 1844 with the building being completed by July 1846.
+The finished building was three stories high and a belfry that combined made a total height of 52 feet.
 The building footprint was 107 feet long by 37 feet long.
 The building was made of limestone and bricks manufactured on site.
 There were 32 rooms including a dining hall and chapel.

 Samuel Irvin requested that the missionary board supply him with a printing press in order to print books and religious texts in the Iowa language; the press was approved and received at the mission in 1843.
 All lessons were taught in English and the Iowa language with common study topics including spelling, Arithmetic, and geography and an emphasis on industrial, domestic, and farming skills.
 Irvin and Hamiliton printed several books in the Iowa language to aid in learning including An Elementary Book of the Ioway Language and a religious book called Original Hymns in the Ioway Language.
 Irvin and Hamilton had to develop a Syllabary for the Iowa language in order to translate and print the aforementioned books above.
 A small apology was included in the text explaining that any problems or defects found in the type were due to their inexperience as printmakers with little outside help.
 "Any defect, which may appear in the mechanical execution... our experience in the art has been acquired entirely in the Indian country, and without any instructor." nine titles were produced out of the mission and was the second printing press in the state of Kansas.